alexisc64/git__commands/git_commands.md

-`ls` check all repositories example: $ ls branch/  'chapter 4'/  'chapter 5'/   git/   git_commands.md `pwd` to check the actual location of the repo: example: $ pwd /c/Users/LENOVO/Desktop/proyecto
+`ls` check all repositories example: $ ls branch/  'chapter 4'/  'chapter 5'/   git/   git_commands.md

+`pwd` to check the actual location of the repo: example: $ pwd /c/Users/LENOVO/Desktop/proyecto

 ## create and edit files
 `nano` is the easiest way to create and edit files directly from git. for example, i use nano to edit this file with "nano git_commands"
+`cat` output the whole file in one go
 ## get the state of the computer
 `lscpu`
 ## config